Blog

 | Sale-only strategy | 2–3 | $40 | $960–$1,440 |

-What this actually means
+What this means for your spend

 Shopping through ShopBack AU on fashion purchases can return $80–$300/year in cashback depending on your spend level, effectively reducing your annual clothing cost by 5–10% with no behaviour change required.
 For someone spending $2,400/year, that's a $120–$240 saving just from using the right checkout path.